jumpers775/Tempo/README.md

     - Fully disableable
     - Must be runnable on a Rasberry pi 5 with 8GB of ram
 - [X] Native playlist support
-      - This must include the ability to access playlists on supported platforms
+- [ ] Platform playlist support (spotify, youtube, etc)
 - [ ] Update utility within the bot (will require owner to press a button)
 - [X] Nicer UX

 ## Useage

-To use this bot, first install [miniconda](https://docs.anaconda.com/miniconda/), then run the following commands:
+To use this bot, first install [miniconda](https://docs.anaconda.com/miniconda/) and espeak, then run the following commands:

 ```sh
 $ conda env create -f /path/to/Tempo/environment.yml
 $ conda activate Tempo
 $ python bot.py
 ```
 The bot will then prompt you for a token.
 Supply your bot token to it and it will run.
 Add it to your servers, then run `$sync` to enable the slash commands within discords UI.
+More detailed setup information will be included with each release.

 ## Updating